cwi-dis/VR2Gather/Documentation/30-new_submodule.md

 # Creating a new experience with a submodule

+> **Note:** as of April 2024 this information is outdated, because of the new package-structure of VR2Gather.

 - Branch `master` to `development/transmixr_ch_mvp`
 - Checkout branch
 - Create `VRTApp_transmixr_ch_mvp` on github